Each year, we award $1.5 million in study abroad scholarships, grants, and affiliate benefits!

 Details on Grant for Online Programs:

 Students participating in our online programs and remote internships are still eligible to participate in our Blogger/Vlogger grant program.

 Disclaimer: This grant could potentially be taxable.
 Speak to a financial consultant for advice.

 If you studied abroad before on any of our programs, you will automatically receive a $600 grant to study abroad again on a regular semester program, or a $300 grant toward a regular summer program.
 There’s is no need to submit a separate application to receive this grant.
 However, program application materials must be completed by the regular program deadlines.

-Diversity is a core value of our programs.
-It is reflected in our global city locations and in our student communities.
-We seek to foster increased student diversity and to provide all participants with the opportunity to explore, challenge and redefine their identities in distinct ways.
-The Diversity Advocacy Program (DAP) is an extension of this philosophy and provides resources for advocates to pursue diversity initiatives of their own within their global cities.
+Diversity is a core value of CAPA.
+It is reflected in the diversity of our global city locations and as a critical learning and development outcome that engages all our students.
+We are committed to increasing student diversity and provide all participants a framework to explore, challenge, and redefine their identities in distinct ways.

 There are many other national study abroad scholarships you can apply for to receive extra funding.
 Many of these scholarships require you to apply a year in advance, so definitely do your homework ahead of time.